 Over 15 years in the making, the system of eight trails highlights the best public locations available to watch birds year-round.
 Alabama provides critical habitat for hundreds of bird species, from the Endangered Red-cockaded Woodpecker to the now flourishing Bald Eagle.
 Interest in wildlife observation continues to grow, and more and more people want to explore our amazing biodiversity, which makes us second only to Florida in the Eastern U.S. in total number of species of plants and animals.
 The Birding Trails project provides a major attraction for nature-loving tourists, while offering exciting birding opportunities for Alabama’s school groups, families, and seasoned birders.

 The eight Alabama Birding Trails unify existing and potential birding sites into a series of cohesive trails and loops that are collectively marketed as part of a state-wide system.
 Many of the sites along the various trails are already being used by thousands of birders and other visitors annually.

-However, most of these locations function independently and are limited in their capabilities to market their resources or gain economies of scale.
-As will be ultimately implemented, the Alabama Birding Trails offers the public a chain of eight geographic regions known as the following: North Alabama (or visit the North Alabama Birding Trail website here), West Alabama, Appalachian Highlands, Piedmont Plateau (or visit the Piedmont Plateau Birding Trail website here) , Black Belt Nature and Heritage, Pineywoods, Wiregrass, and Alabama Coastal Birding Trails.
+Alabama’s Birding Trails offers the public a chain of eight geographic regions known as the following: North Alabama, West Alabama, Appalachian Highlands, Piedmont Plateau, Black Belt Nature and Heritage, Pineywoods, Wiregrass, and Alabama Coastal Birding Trail.